JofaTech/JofaTech/README.md

 ![Header](./GitHub_Header_1.png)
 # Hey Everyone! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 My name is Brandon Lukevich, a Computer Science graduate from the University of Florida, and I am actively seeking a role as a software engineer or developer.
-I am fascinated by patterns, fractals, puzzles in general, and have a life-long passion for learning.
+I enjoy tackling problems outside of my wheelhouse, as there is nothing more satisfying than successfully breaking down and solving a complex problem (and learning something along the way).
 PLease reach out so we can chat!

 ## Connect With Me
 <div id="connect_badges">